Hailuoto Causeway

 Objectives and benefits of the causeway

 The causeway will improve Hailuoto’s national and regional accessibility and make travelling to Hailuoto easier.
-It will enable better passenger and goods transport links to the island and local businesses.
-The causeway will also widen the area where Hailuoto residents can look for work.
+It will enable better passenger and goods transport links to the island and local businesses, and widen the commuter area for Hailuoto residents.

 The causeway will make Hailuoto equal with other municipalities in the Oulu region in terms of transport.
 The planned capacity of the causeway is also able to accommodate a considerably greater increase in transport volumes than forecast.
 The causeway enables meeting the objectives set for private and public transport, logistics and pedestrian and bicycle traffic.

-The project is implemented using an alliance model.
-The chosen alliance partner group consists of GRK Finland as the constructor and AFRY Finland and A-Insinöörit (f.k.a.
+The project is implemented using alliance model.
+The alliance partner group consists of the FTIA as the contractor, GRK Finland as the developer and AFRY Finland and A-Insinöörit (f.k.a.
 Plaana and Ponvia) as the designers.

-The aim has been to design the causeway to fit in with its surroundings as well as possible.
+The causeway has been designed to fit in with its surroundings as well as possible.
 A wide range of new environmental surveys and flow modelling were carried out and previous studies consulted during the planning process.
 The area’s vulnerable ecosystem has been taken into account in the designs.
 The challenging sea conditions were also factored into the structural solutions.

 Costs of the causeway